UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 (conclusion)=
 # Conclusion
 In conclusion, we have provided a guide on how to perform code profiling of GPU-accelerated Deep Learning models using the PyTorch Profiler.
 The particularity of the profiler relies on its simplicity and ease of use without installing additional packages and with a few lines of code to be added.
 These lines of code constitute the setting of the profiler, which can be customized according to the desired performance metrics.
-The profiler provides an overview of metrics; this includes a summary of GPU usage and Tensor cores usage (if it is enabled), this is in addition to an advanced analysis-based view of GPU kernel, memory usage in time, trace and modules.
+The profiler provides an overview of metrics; this includes a summary of GPU usage and Tensor cores usage (if it is enabled), this is in addition to an advanced analysis based on the view of GPU kernel, memory usage in time, trace and modules.
 These features are key elements for identifying bottlenecks in an application.
 Identifying these bottlenecks has the benefit of optimizing the application to run efficiently and reliably on HPC systems.

 # Relevant links